Patrick-Carnevale/Patrick-Carnevale/README.md

 - 👋 Hi, I’m @Patrick-Carnevale
 - 👀 I’m interested in ...
+R, Python, and SQL
 - 🌱 I’m currently learning ...
+Node.js
 - 💞️ I’m looking to collaborate on ...
+Community Care claims CCRS data and interfacility consults
 - 📫 How to reach me ...
 Teams
-- 😄 Pronouns: ... he/him/his
 - ⚡ Fun fact: ...
+Me like cheese

 - If you find errors or would like to reuse anything for your own purposes, please feel free to contact me at Patrick.Carnevale@va.gov